hoanhan101/gray/_posts/2021-01-01-wealth-naval.md

 ## Work as hard as you can

-Before going to work as hard as you can, make sure you pick the right area to work in and the right people to work with because these 2 matters more than how hard you work.
+If getting wealthy is your goal, you’re going to have to work as hard as you can.
+However, before doing that, make sure you pick the right area to work in and the right people to work with because these 2 matters more than how hard you work.

 > When you’re building a business, or a career, first figure out: “What should I be doing?
 Where is a market emerging?
 What’s a product I can build that I’m excited to work on, where I have specific knowledge?”